Identifying users

 You can call our Identify Users API to associate users in Fullstory with a unique user ID (uid) from your database.
 This allows us to link all sessions from the same user ID to the same user card in Fullstory.
 Depending on how your login flow works, you may choose to call our Identify Users API on every page to ensure that any post-login redirects capture the ID of the logged in user.

 Fullstory maintains user identity using cookies, which can change over time and across devices.
-Identify API allows Fullstory to associate the current cookie with the user as your application uniquely knows them.
+The Identify Users API allows Fullstory to associate the current cookie with the user as your application uniquely knows them.
 We use the term *uid* to refer to your app's id for a given user.

 Note: For Native Mobile apps, we store a uuid to be used for identification.
 If the user uninstalls the app or clears data from it, a new uuid will be created.